U8NWXD/oppia-wiki/Outreachy-Dec-2021-to-Mar-2022.md

 Thank you for your interest in contributing to our project!
 Here you can find initial guidance on how to get started with the required tasks listed on the project [Scale Community Outreach and Conduct Research on Oppia's Lessons](https://www.outreachy.org/outreachy-december-2021-internship-round/communities/oppia/#scale-community-outreach-and-conduct-research-on-o).

 If you have any questions, feel free to send them to outreachy-questions@oppia.org or send them **directly to mentors by email**.
-You can find mentors' contact information on Outreachy portal, within the [Oppia project](https://www.outreachy.org/outreachy-december-2021-internship-round/communities/oppia/#scale-community-outreach-and-conduct-research-on-o).
+You can find mentors' contact information on the Outreachy portal within the [Oppia project](https://www.outreachy.org/outreachy-december-2021-internship-round/communities/oppia/#scale-community-outreach-and-conduct-research-on-o).

 ## Getting Started